AMWA-TV/is-05/docs/Controllers.md

 * The Controller SHALL identify the Sender connected to that Receiver.
 * The Controller SHALL Identify when the Receiver connection has been deactivated.

-Where making requests to a large number or Senders/Receivers on the same Device, Controllers SHOULD make use of the /bulk endpoint to bundle them into a single request.
+Where making requests to a large number or Senders/Receivers on the same Device, Controllers SHOULD make use of the `/bulk` endpoint to bundle them into a single request.

-When altering the transport parameters in the /staged endpoint, the Controller SHOULD check the /constraints endpoint to check the available choices of parameters accepted by a particular sender and receiver.
+When altering the transport parameters in the `/staged` endpoint, the Controller SHOULD check the `/constraints` endpoint to check the available choices of parameters accepted by a particular sender and receiver.

-When PATCHing to the transport parameters, parameters may have changed since the last get.
+When `PATCH`ing to the transport parameters, parameters could possibly have changed since the last get.
-Therefore the Controller SHOULD set parameters that are important for a connection (e.g master_enable/rtp_enable) in the PATCH request, even if the Controller believes they are already set as required.
+Therefore the Controller SHOULD set parameters that are important for a connection (e.g `master_enable`/`rtp_enable`) in the `PATCH` request, even if the Controller believes they are already set as required.

-When working with an NMOS Sender the Controller SHOULD include the Sender UUID to the receiver using the sender_id parameter.
+When connecting a Receiver to an NMOS Sender, the Controller SHOULD communicate the Sender UUID to the receiver using the `sender_id` parameter of the `/staged` endpoint.

 ## Client Side Implementation Notes